SSO Implementation for Confluence via Keycloak: Complete Oauth OpenID Connect Guide

 • Enable PKCE to enhance security by adding an extra layer of protection to the OAuth flow, preventing authorization code interception attacks.

-• saml oauth and openid connect, sso oauth 2.0, OAuth / OpenID Single Sign On (SSO) into Jira , provision for on-the-fly group mapping
+• oauth authentication, single sign on login, OAuth / OpenID Single Sign On (SSO) into Confluence , provision for configuring sign-in settings in the plugin

 • ACR Value: Requests additional information from the OpenID provider to determine the Level of Assurance for user authentication.